Helpful Tips for Managing Separation Anxiety in Dogs

 Have A Predictable Routine

-Calm your dog down by having a daily routine.
+When your dog displays anxious behaviours, calm your dog down by having a daily routine.
 This routine needs to include exercise time, feeding time, training time, outside time (or potty time), and any other time that your dog needs.

-This routine needs to happen at the same time, every single day.
-Then, during the times that you’re supposed to leave, try to have that time be for a nap or alone playtime.
+This routine needs to happen at the same time every single day.
+Then, during the times that you're supposed to leave, try to have that time be for a nap or alone playtime.

-Try to plan ahead for routine changes so that you can practice the changes with your dog before it’s crunch time.
+Try to plan ahead for routine changes so that you can practice the changes with your dog before it's crunch time.
+Dogs suffering from anxiety function best with a strict routine.

 Meet Your Dog’s Needs